spec-tacles/proxy/README.md

 		"foo": "bar"
 	},
 	"url": "https://discord.com/api/v6/users/4567",
-	"body": "a"
+	"body": []
 }
 ```

-`url` represents the full, final URL of the request. `body` is any valid JSON as returned from the server.
+`url` represents the full, final URL of the request. `body` is the binary response body from the server.

 For an unsuccessful status code (non-zero status), the body will be a string describing the error.